• Skip to main content

 a) Allergic reactions to bleach.

-[The following information pertains to bleach-based solutions having a sodium hypochlorite concentration as high as 10% (20 times the concentration of the homemade denture cleanser our pages describe using).
-Household bleach straight out of the bottle typically has a concentration of 5 to 6%.]
+Note: The following information describes a worst-case, most extreme type of scenario and pertains to bleach-based solutions having a sodium hypochlorite concentration of up to 10%.
+This level is 20 times the concentration of the homemade denture cleanser our pages describe using.

 Household bleach can be used to make a denture-soaking solution.

-- It may cause inflammation and pain of the mouth, throat, esophagus and gastrointestinal irritation.
+• It may cause inflammation and pain in the mouth, throat, and esophagus, and gastrointestinal irritation.
 Difficulty with swallowing.
 Abdominal pain, nausea and vomiting.

 3) Keeping denture cleaning safe.